 The U.S. National Whitewater Center is located at 5000 Whitewater Center Parkway, Charlotte, NC 28214.
 The main gates are open from dawn to dusk 365 days a year.
 The availability of activities varies from season to season.
 A one-day AllSport pass costs $59.
 For water sports only, passes cost $49.
 There are other pricing options available on their website (USNWC.org).
 Parking costs $5 for an all-day pass.

 About the Author: Susanna Olson is a history student at Cardiff University.
 Although she was born in Southern California, North Carolina has been her home for as long as she can remember.
-She fell in love with the history and culture of the South while volunteering as a tour guide at the Mint Hill Historical society and has been happily exploring her adopted homeland ever since.
+She fell in love with the history and culture of the South while volunteering as a tour guide at the Mint Hill Historical Society and has been happily exploring her adopted homeland ever since.
 She is currently missing home as she blogs the rants and raves of a misplaced country girl studying abroad in the United Kingdom at www.miss-adventure.com.

 All images are courtesy of the U.S. National Whitewater Rafting Center and used with permission.
+This post has been updated from its original format.